Better Homes, Better Outcomes

 Now I don’t know what someone else might have done, but all I know is that a little boy, 12 years old, shouldn’t have to beg for a yellow house.
 It’s wrong for him to have to sleep on a roach infested mattress on a muddy floor, when I have so much . . . when I have the ability to help.

 “A house is to a family what soil is to a plant."
 You can pull a plant out of the ground and put water on it and give it all the sunlight in the world, but eventually it will die because it is not rooted.“

 It is the same with a family.
 A well-built house with solid walls, a good roof and a dry floor will positively affect a family.
 A home means sufficient space and a healthier environment where children can focus on their studies.
 One begets another.

-We have provided simple, decent shelter to almost 200 families in Costa Rica and over 1200 worldwide, including thousands of children.
+We have provided simple, decent shelter to over 200 families in Costa Rica and over 1200 worldwide, including thousands of children.